 There are more than 2 million people living in Perth, about a third of whom were born outside of Australia.
 The expat community living in Perth is diverse and includes residents from Britain, New Zealand, South Africa, China and India among others.
 With so many expats calling Perth home, new arrivals should have no problem meeting fellow foreigners and feeling welcome.

 Although the aftermath of the mining boom has made the job market here somewhat less attractive than it has been in the past, there are still opportunities for those in the city's developing sectors, such as healthcare, tourism, construction and professional, scientific and technical services.

 Accommodation in Perth is varied in type, quality and affordability, although fairly expensive and rising in price.
 There is limited availability, especially for those on lower incomes.
-Expats who are willing to commute can get good deals in Perth's outlying suburbs.
+Expats who are willing to commute can get better deals in Perth's outlying suburbs.

 Plus, commuting is made easy by the city’s reliable bus network, extensive rail facilities and a number of taxi services.
 Families, or those who wish to explore beyond the city’s limits, may find owning a car useful, and with good roads and signage, driving is a breeze.

 Public healthcare in Perth is excellent and benefits from Australia’s universal healthcare scheme, Medicare.
 Expats on resident visas are eligible for free or subsidised healthcare in public hospitals, while certain medicines are also covered.

 Cost of living in Perth

 Although Perth is cheaper than many other Australian cities, the average cost of living is still relatively high.
 Perth was ranked 107th out of 227 cities evaluated in the Mercer 2023 Cost of Living Survey, making it Australia's most affordable major city, with Sydney taking the title of most expensive.